Teddy34/gatsby-blog/blog/2019-09-14/index.md

 This is my experience that it's better to build opposite functions based on only one implementation.
 In imperative programming, a small `!`  is often used, but as we are manipulating functions, having a function that wraps another one and returns the opposite boolean is very useful.
 Classic point-free style bonus, it also reads very well and is hard to typo.

 This function is accompanied by a lot of small utilities that perform also dumb things like `eq`, `isNull`, `isNil`, and others.
 The spirit is the same.
-By the same occasion, we stopped spending time on the best way to detect `null` from `undefined` or checking is a number is really a number.
+On the same occasion, we stopped spending time on the best way to detect `null` from `undefined` or checking is a number is really a number.
 Time is better spent elsewhere, believe me...

 #### map vs reduce vs forEach